polyaxon/polyaxon/docs/templates/tutorials/gke_deployment/kubernetes_on_gke.md

     $ kubectl create namespace polyaxon
     ```

-7. Use kubectl to create the PVCs based on the shares created
+7. Use kubectl to create the PVCs based on the nfs server

     ```bash